whitesmith/kimi-code/README.md

 1. Securely retrieves or prompts for your Groq API key
 2. Starts a built-in proxy server that translates Anthropic API calls to Groq API format
-3. Configures the proxy to use Groq's API endpoint (`https://api.groq.com/openai`) with Kimi models
+3. Configures the proxy to use the specified API endpoint (default: `https://api.groq.com/openai`) with Kimi models
 4. Sets the `ANTHROPIC_BASE_URL` environment variable to point to the local proxy
 5. Launches claude-code with the configured environment
 6. When claude-code exits, automatically stops the proxy server